franzheidl/alfred-workflows/README.md

 ---
 ![Open With Chocolat Screenshot](http://github.com/franzheidl/alfred-workflows/raw/master/screenshots/choc.png)

-Open files or a folders in [Chocolat](http://www.chocolatapp.com) by using a Keyword `choc` or by file/folder action.
+Open files or folders in [Chocolat](http://www.chocolatapp.com) by using a Keyword `choc` or by file/folder action.

 **Update June-5-2013**